-Trek is another in a long line of LDS movies that have now been released to the masses.
+Trek (rent or buy it here) is another in a long line of LDS movies that have now been released to the masses.
 The movie features the tag line “a Mormon thing” which made me want to prepare myself for cheesy moments.
 Although the movie started out weak and a bit contrived, it had a strong finish that surprised me.
 LDS cinema started off with some great movies likeGod’s ArmyandThe Best Two Years, which quickly created new ideas of what movies could be like.
 They also added lines and jokes only Mormons would catch, which added fun Easter eggs to find.

 The rise in LDS movies also inspired theLDS Film Festival, which created a platform to showcase movies like Trek and for the aspiring LDS filmmakers to preview their works to a wider audience.
 After 17 years the LDS Film festival is now in the hands of a new owner and seems to be growing in popularity every year, not only with the general public, but also with filmmakers.

 The Trek movie made its premiere on the closing night of the LDS Film festival to a packed auditorium and as the lights dimmed I sat down to what I expected to be another typical Mormon movie.
 I must admit I have not been a big fan of these movies not because of the lack of production value or quality of acting, but more in the weak story and the stereotypical portrayal of the LDS faith.